flimflam-austin/hugo-cms-test/site/content/quick_reads/20180625-18-06-25-scotus-sales-tax/index.md

       correctly in recognizing that it’s time for outdated sales tax policies to change as well.
-This ruling clears the way for a fair and level playing field where all retailers compete under the same sales tax rules whether they sell merchandise online, in-store or both.’
+This ruling clears the way for a fair and level playing field where all retailers compete under the same sales tax rules whether they sell merchandise online, in-store or both."

       National Retail Federation President and CEO Matthew Shay
     _key: card-3-ccf7dab5-a428-48a2-b548-d17eaf13b17d